Inspire-com/candidate-homework/README.md

 # candidate-homework
-Standard homework for aspiring Inspire developers
+Standard homework for aspiring Inspire electron wranglers.

-We ask all developers we are seriously considering for a position at Inspire to do this short homework.
+We ask anyone in Engineering or Data Science we are seriously considering for a position at Inspire to do this short homework.